codybuell/dotfiles/README.md

 ### Baseline ###

+- [ ] provide option to use vim or nvim, edit dots accordingly (gitconfig, aliases, etc)
+- [ ] speed up make dots vim?  vim-go's install of helpers is slowing things way down
+- [ ] need to check all python versions installed on a system, manually define paths in init.vim, make sure all pip's installed have neovim installed and all pip3's have commandt.score...

+        let g:python_host_prog = '/full/path/to/neovim2/bin/python'
+        let g:python3_host_prog = '/full/path/to/neovim3/bin/python'

+- [ ] tie make pip as a post vim make dots hook, pre PlugInstall
 - [ ] `all` make target for fully automated deployment
 - [ ] make dots needs to check if symlinks are there too, md5 summable?
 - [ ] Additional make targets??